Arson suspected as fire engulfs Japanese studio; at least 23 feared dead

 In 2016, a man armed with a knife broke into a facility for the disabled in a small town near Tokyo and killed 19 patients.

-Reporting by Kiyoshi Takenaka, Chris Gallagher, Chang-Ran Kim, Linda Sieg and David Dolan; Editing by Paul Tait, Michael Perry
+Reporting by Kiyoshi Takenaka, Chris Gallagher, Chang-Ran Kim, Linda Sieg and David Dolan; Editing by Michael Perry, Robert Birsel